JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_context.md

 If context rules should always be loaded, then any name (preferably not used by any dependency) should be used for the dependency and the `enableByDefault` attribute set to `true`.

-### `WebSymbolsContextRulesProvider`
+### `PolyContextRulesProvider`

-Context rules can also be provided dynamically through [`WebSymbolsContextRulesProvider`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/context/WebSymbolsContextRulesProvider.kt).
+Context rules can also be provided dynamically through [`PolyContextRulesProvider`](%gh-ic%/platform/polySymbols/src/com/intellij/polySymbols/context/PolyContextRulesProvider.kt).

-To do that, register a [`WebSymbolsQueryConfigurator`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/query/WebSymbolsQueryConfigurator.kt) through <include from="snippets.topic" element-id="ep"><var name="ep" value="com.intellij.webSymbols.queryConfigurator"/></include> and implement `getContextRulesProviders()`.
+To do that, register a [`PolySymbolQueryConfigurator`](%gh-ic%/platform/polySymbols/src/com/intellij/polySymbols/query/PolySymbolQueryConfigurator.kt) through <include from="snippets.topic" element-id="ep"><var name="ep" value="com.intellij.polySymbols.queryConfigurator"/></include> and implement `getContextRulesProviders()`.
 It is important that the results are stable, because any unexpected change in the rules will cause rescanning of the project, dropping of all caches and restarting code analysis.